mozilla/payments-client/README.md

 ### Cross-browser testing

 The tests are run only on Firefox when a PR is submitted.
-When that code is landed Travis will run the tests on Sauce Labs.
+When that code is landed on master, Travis will run the tests on Sauce Labs.

 #### Running Sauce Labs on a PR [Team Only]